Euro zone bonds wobble as central banks zero in on inflation

 By Amanda Cooper

-LONDON, Nov 8 (Reuters) - Euro zone government bond yields edged up on Tuesday as investor focus was squarely pinned on central banks' fight against inflation, ahead of U.S. consumer price data that could cement expectations for the outlook for Federal Reserve policy.
+LONDON, Nov 8 (Reuters) - Euro zone government bond yields rose on Tuesday as investor focus was squarely pinned on central banks' fight against inflation, ahead of U.S. consumer price data that could cement expectations for the outlook for Federal Reserve policy.

 European Central Bank policymaker Joachim Nagel on Tuesday told a German banking conference the central bank could not let up its fight against high inflation in the euro zone and that large rate hikes were necessary.